Pope 'slightly indisposed', cancels one event, Vatican says

 “All other commitments will go ahead regularly,” spokesman Matteo Bruni said.

+The Vatican released a picture of the pope and Cardinal Antonio Tagle, a Filipino who has just started in a new post in the Vatican, meeting on Thursday morning with members of the Global Catholic Climate Movement, an international environmental group.
+The meeting took place in a building steps from the guest house.

-The pope appeared to have a cold and spoke with a slightly hoarse voice at his general audience on Wednesday but appeared better in the afternoon at an Ash Wednesday service.
+The pope appeared to have a cold and spoke with a slightly hoarse voice at his general audience on Wednesday and coughed during an afternoon Ash Wednesday service in a Rome church.

+Francis is missing a part of one lung.
+It was removed when he was in his early 20s in his native Buenos Aires after he suffered from tuberculosis, according to biographer Austen Ivereigh.

+He also suffers some leg pain due to sciatica, for which he undergoes regular physical therapy and which explains his occasional difficulty climbing steps.

+But he is in generally good health and has been able to endure about four grueling international trips each year since his election in 2013.

-The pope was due to go to the Basilica of St. John’s in Lateran on Thursday morning for a Lenten service with Roman priests.
+The pope had been due to go to the Basilica of St. John’s in Lateran on Thursday morning for a Lenten service with Roman priests.

 Some Lent Ash Wednesday services were canceled or limited in areas of northern Italy hit by the spread of coronavirus.